platoscave/vue3-jsonschema-form/README.md

 - **Four modes**: JsonSchema Form can be presented in four different modes:
 	- **Readonly Dense**: Read only.
 Only properties with corresponding data in the data object are shown.
 	- **Readonly Full**: Read only.
 All properties are shown.
-	- **Edit Updateable Properties**: All properties are shown.
+	- **Edit Permitted**: All properties are shown.
 Only properties that have corresponding property in the **updateable properties** object are updateable.
 	- **Edit Full**: All properties are shown.
 All properties are updateable.
 Mostly used for development purposes.
 - **Updateable properties**: Often we want to present a form as read only for most users and present the same form with certain fields updateable for users with a particular role.
-This can be achieved by passing an user specific updateable properties object
+This can be achieved by passing an user specific updateable properties object.
+This object can also determin if the user is allow modify an array of subforms: e.g add, remove, reorder.
 - **Validate before save:** We apply el-form validations before returning data.
-Required properties have a red asterix  next to the label
+Required properties have a red asterix  next to the label.
 - **Info Icon:** If a description is provided then a hover-over info icon is displayed next to the label.
 - **Subforms for nested objects:** Nested object are displayed in subforms on a mostly transparent grey background.
 With multiple nesting levels the subform backgrounds become lighter, making them easy to distinguish.
 - **Array of subforms for arrays containing objects:** If the property describes an array of objects then an array of subforms is displayed.
 The is a '+' icon to add a new subform.
 Each subform has a '-' icon in order to remove it.
 The order of the subforms can be changed through drag and drop.